Loser like Me (song): Composition

 "Loser like Me" is a song that features "pop-funk chicken-scratch guitars," and according to Jody Rosen of Rolling Stone, a hopped-up beat.
-The song is fronted by Lea Michele singing lead on the chorus and a verse, with Cory Monteith providing an additional verse.
-Other Glee cast members back the two up the chorus and a rap breakdown.
+The song is fronted by Lea Michele singing lead on the chorus, pre-chorus, and the first verse, with Cory Monteith providing the second verse.
+Other Glee cast members back the two up the chorus and a rap breakdown led by Heather Morris and Naya Rivera.
 It bears resemblance to then-recent Max Martin-produced singles, particularly "Raise Your Glass", which contains a similar guitar-intro.
 Robert Copsey of Digital Spy even called "Loser Like Me" a sequel to "Raise Your Glass".

 After the guitar riffs, Michele sings about becoming a future superstar, "Yeah, you may think that I'm a zero/ But hey, everyone you wanna be/ Probably started off like me".
 Jason Lipshutz of Billboard said "Loser Like Me" is "a sunny pop track that finds Lea Michele and Cory Monteith railing against conformity and celebrating their individuality in their verses".
 Other cast member lyrics include the lyric "You may think I'm a freak show", responded to by Naya Rivera with the spoken "I don't care".
 The song features self-empowerment lyrics which revolve around revenge fantasies, such as in Monteith's lines - "I could be a superstar / I'll see you when you wash my car".
 According to Melinda Newman of HitFix the song is about "being a loser now, but turning in to a winner now who never, ever looks back".
 Aly Semigran of MTV News said the lyrics of the "peppy pop ditty" keep "in tune with the themes of the show".